 Lossy vs. Lossless Compression

-JPG (lossy compression): Reduces file size by permanently discarding some image data.
+JPG (lossy compression): Reduces file size by permanently discarding image data that's difficult for the human eye to notice.
 Every time you save a JPG, a small amount of quality is lost — and that loss accumulates over multiple saves.
+Artifacts appear most visibly around high-contrast edges and fine text, producing a characteristic blur sometimes called "mosquito noise."

 Choosing by Use Case